kitzy/kitzy/USERMANUAL.md

 # Kitzy’s personal user manual

-*Pronouns: they/them/theirs or she/her/hers (either is equally fine).*

 *Because people don’t come with instruction booklets (but wouldn’t it be easier if they did?).
 This is mine.
 It’s here to help you understand how I tick, how I work best, and how we can collaborate without stepping on rakes together.*

 ---